rcaileff/career_ladders/software_engineering/software_test_engineer.md

 * Selects, setup and recommends tools and processes for usage on a project or Core.

 ## Automation
-* Performs proof of concept projects with new tools or technologies to evolve deployment and development environments.
+* Analyzes and recommends new tools and technologies.

 ## Code Writing
 * Refactors existing code into maintainable and readable code.